-The University expects faculty to excel in a variety of ways and to balance teaching, scholarship/creative activity, and service effectively.
-Sustained excellence in teaching is a necessary but not in itself a sufficient condition for tenure or promotion to higher rank.
-Except in unusual circumstances, scholarship leading to peer-reviewed publication and/or peer-reviewed creative activity is also a requirement for tenure and promotion to higher rank.
-Any exception to the expectation will be documented in writing.
+The University expects faculty to excel in a variety of ways and to balance teaching, scholarship/creative activity (if applicable), and service effectively.
+Sustained excellence in teaching is a necessary but not in itself sufficient condition for tenure or promotion to higher rank or for reappointment to any faculty position that includes teaching.
+Scholarship leading to peer-reviewed or other scholarly publications, grants, and/or creative work and activity is also a requirement for tenure and promotion to higher rank.
+Exceptions to this expectation that are not outlined below in 5.1 will be documented in the evaluation process through a recommendation at any level of review.
 Faculty are also expected to contribute to University, community, and/or professional life through service activities.
+Excellence in teaching and impact of service are sufficient conditions for reappointment of non-tenure track or other faculty positions that exclude research, scholarly or creative activity.